NaitLee/xon-cn-ext/README.en-US.md

 ## License

 Without explicit statement, files here are published in license of their corresponding “original” file.

-For example, Xonotic itself is in GNU GPLv2+, and some maps are in GNU GPLv3+, etc.
+Xonotic itself and most of its assets are in GNU GPLv3+, see related COPYING file for detail.

-If a file is independent to vanilla, it’s released under GNU GPLv2+.

 You can seek & learn from [Official repository](https://gitlab.com/xonotic/) for details.

 ## Plans